 Yao Yuan Technology Listed by thegentlemen Ransomware Group

 On June 8, 2026, Taiwanese company Yao Yuan Technology Co., Ltd. appeared on the leak site of the ransomware group known as thegentlemen.
 The listing indicates that internal files were exfiltrated during a ransomware attack on the firm, which supplies computer peripheral products, electronic components, and specialized plastic and rubber materials to manufacturers worldwide.
-Although the exact number of people whose information was exposed remains unknown, any customers, suppliers, or employees whose details appear in those files could now face increased risk of identity theft and doxxing.
+Although the exact number of people whose information may have been exposed remains unknown, any customers, suppliers, or employees whose details appear in those files could now face increased risk of identity theft and doxxing.

 Public reporting on ransomware.live describes the incident as involving internal files exfiltrated from Yao Yuan Technology, a B2B supplier based in Taiwan.
 The company’s systems were compromised in a ransomware operation, and data was subsequently published on the group’s leak site.
 No precise count of affected records has been disclosed, and the specific types of information inside the files—such as customer databases, employee records, or vendor contracts—have not been detailed in available reporting.
 The listing date of June 8, 2026 marks the public confirmation of the breach.